Acoustix is an independent hearing clinic.

 We are able to remove ear wax by suction.
 This is quick, easy, and the most comfortable and preferred method.
-The service runs by appointment and the cost is $55.00.

 Where we find that ear wax has hardened and become impacted, we have Cerumol Olive Oil ear drops available for purchase, which is the natural way to gently soften ear wax for ease of removal.

 Tympanometry/Acoustic Reflex Testing Tympanometry measures the movement of the eardrum.
 It is useful in identifying the origin of a hearing loss, diagnosing ear infections or tympanic perforations and looking for other middle ear abnormalities.
 Acoustic reflex testing checks for a muscle contraction to loud sounds.
 If properly administered and interpreted, acoustic reflex test results can provide information about the function of the hearing nerve, facial nerve, and part of the auditory portion of the brainstem.
 It can also be used to confirm the type and degree of hearing loss.